la2050/archive/_projects/2016/live-unlimited-with-mdas-summer-camp.md

 project_impact: >-
   ["Healthcare access","Residents receiving coordinated healthcare services","Prevalence of adverse childhood experiences"]
+project_proposal_impact:
+  - Healthcare access
+  - Residents receiving coordinated healthcare services
+  - Prevalence of adverse childhood experiences
+project_proposal_description: >-
+  Kids with muscular dystrophy, spinal muscular atrophy and related life-threatening diseases face daily challenges that often make “just being a kid” difficult.
+MDA Summer Camp gives kids ages 6-17 the freedom to be kids with others who are just like them during a life-changing week of fun and friendship.
+Through the magic of summer camp, MDA offers a world of possibilities to campers — from swimming and horseback riding to zip-lining, adaptive sports and camp dances.
+project_areas:
+  - Central LA
+  - East LA
+  - San Gabriel Valley
+  - San Fernando Valley
+  - South LA
+  - Westside
+  - South Bay
+  - Gateway Cities
+  - Antelope Valley
+  - County of Los Angeles
+  - City of Los Angeles
+  - LAUSD
 project_proposal_best_place: >-
   MDA summer camp is the only camp of its kind, supporting and giving the opportunity to children ages 6-17 to join their peers, also facing similar